SweetPixel/SweetPixelStudios/README.md

 ## Useful Tools

-* `grunt watch`: Unit test our javascript and less css on file change.
+* `grunt watch`: Unit test our javascript and css on file change.
 * `grunt jshint`: Weird problem?
 Lint it before you bug hunt it.

 ## Release

 For the moment, the release looks like this:
-`fab dev nominate`
+`dploy production`

 ## Code Style